masc-ucsc/esesc/README.md

 The main ESESC characteristics are the following:

 * It is very fast (over 20MIPS with sampling)
-* Uses QEMU and supports user mode MIPS64r6 ISA
+* Uses QEMU and supports user mode RISCV and MIPS64r6 ISA
 * Models OoO and InOrder cores in detail (ROB, Instruction Window, etc)
 * Supports configurable memory hierarchy, and on-chip memory controller
 * Supports multicore, homogeneous and heterogeneous configurations